SamueleSoraggi/HMMploidy/README.md

 ## Inference of ploidy levels

-Overview: infer ploidy levels of each individual in a `.genolikes` file using sequencing depth and sequencing coverage.
+Overview: infer ploidy levels of each individual in a `.genolikes` file (in output by the `Genotype_Likelihoods.py`) using sequencing depth and sequencing coverage.

 ````Shell
 Rscript hiddenMarkovPloidyShell.R fileList=$FILELIST wind=100
 ````

+### Input

+text file containing the names of `.genolikes` files to analyze

 ### Options

-* `fileList`: list of base names of files with formats `.genolikes`, given in output by the `Geotype_Likelihoods.py` script.
+* `fileList`: list of base names of files with formats `.genolikes`, given in output by the `Genotype_Likelihoods.py` script.
 Alternatively, use `file` and write directly the basename of the desired base name of a file in format `.genolikes`
 * `wind`: windows size, i.e. nr of loci whose means and genotype likelihoods are summed together
 * `maxPloidy`: max number of ploidy levels (default 6)
 * `chosenInd`: comma separated indices of individuals to analyze (default NA = analyzes all individuals)